radar/ryanbigg.com/_posts/2018-01-12-exploding-your-rails-app-with-dry-rb-and-rom.markdown

 ```

 This `ProjectMapper` class defines its `model` as `Project`, and that's how our
 repository knows what class to use for objects returned by `create`.
+The
+repository asks the mapper to do the mapping, and the mapper uses the model to
+map the results to instance of that model.

-This instance `Project` is a very lightweight one.
-It can respond to `id`, `name` and
+This `Project` instance is a very lightweight one.
+It can respond to `id`,
-`persisted?`:
+`name` and `persisted?`:

 ```ruby
 >> project.id